 What are my responsibilities after officiating a wedding in Iowa?

-By this point you should have Officiated the Wedding Ceremony in Iowa and made sure that the marriage license was returned to the County Clerk.
+By this point you should have Officiated the Wedding Ceremony in Iowa and made sure that the marriage license was returned to the County Recorder.
 After you officiate a wedding in Iowa there are a few extra steps you can take in your capacity as the wedding officiant.

 that issued it, you are a seasoned wedding officiant.
 Take a few minutes to ensure that this momentous occasion is properly recorded, and shared with the couple and other wedding officiants if you want.